LE BOAT AND GROUPE BENETEAU MAKE WAVES WITH NEW 10-YEAR PARTNERSHIP

 Erik Stromberg, Vice-President of power and motoryachts for Groupe Beneteau added, “LeBoat has been a key partner for many years with the premier fleet of Horizon models.
 This next step continues the supply of Horizon models, as well as, a new co-developed boat to support Le Boat’s charter business and boat ownership program.”

-The new Liberty boat range goes on sale from 06 June 2024 and will be available to cruise from selected Le Boat bases in France, Germany, England and The Netherlands in the 2025 season.
-No experience is required.
-For more information in Australia visit www.leboat.com.au or call 1800 118 940 AND in South Africa visit www.leboat.co.za or CALL+27800172946
+The new Liberty boat range goes on sale from 06 June 2024, and will be available to cruise from selected Le Boat bases in France, Germany, England and The Netherlands in the 2025 season.
+No experience required.
+For more information visit www.leboat.co.za or CALL CALL 0800 333 302.

 Artist rendition of new Le Boat luxury Liberty Cruiser